Haleh-Bozorgnia/project1/readme.md

 ### API description

-Search book with the world and return all books that contain that word in their title
+Search book with the word and return all books that contain that word in their titles

 ### Mockup